jackkalsched/Hostility-in-the-City/README.md

 # Hostility in the City

-**Authors**: Jack Kalsched, Roxy Behjat
+**Authors**: Jack Kalsched, Roxana Behjat

 This is our final DSC80 project for the Fall '25 term.

 ## Project Website

-The project website is available at: [GitHub Pages URL - update this after publishing]
+The project website is available at: www.jackkalsched.github.io/hostility-in-the-city/

 ## Local Development